CompuTec/computec-docs/docs/processforce/developer-guide/data-import/scheduling-scripts.md

     ![Task Scheduler](./media/scheduling-scripts/task-scheduler.webp)

-2. Choose the Create Task option from the context menu (right-click on Task Scheduler (Local).
+2. Choose the "Create Task" option from the context menu (right-click on Task Scheduler (Local)).

     ![Add task](./media/scheduling-scripts/create-task.webp)

-3. Provide a name for the Task and, optionally Description.
-Select Run whether the user is logged on or not.
+3. Provide a name for the Task and an optional description for the task.
+Select "Run" whether the user is logged on or not.
 You can also choose to Run with the highest privileges depending on your system settings.

     ![Task Name](./media/scheduling-scripts/task-name.webp)